Why I use a feed reader (and why you should, too!)

 RSS (Rich Site Summary, or Real Simple Syndication) is a mechanism by which a digital information source sends out links to newly added content.
 A feed reader lets me gather, organize, and edit these various streams of new content links in a single, user-friendly interface (I use Feedly).
 When I subscribe to a feed, new content is automatically sent to my feed reader as soon as it is made available, 24/7.
 Oh, and it’s free!

-Feeds can be generated from different kinds of sources, including websites, blogs, online magazines and journals, news reporting sites, and library catalogs, just to name a few.
+Feeds can be generated from different kinds of sources, including websites, blogs, online magazines and journals, news reporting sites, and library catalogs.
 My feed reader lets me create folders for different topics, save items for future reading, share items by email or social networking tools, and mark items to be deleted.
 I can customize the look and feel of the site, choose how much or how little of the results I want to see displayed, and even how I want the display to look.
 Some feed readers also recommend other feeds of interest based on the contents in my folders.

 Following news blogs and topical posts is the most popular way feed readers are used.
 I follow feeds from the music and library worlds, Stanford, higher education, technology, and the recording industry, along with a few sites of personal interest (cooking, movies, lgbt news).
 I make a habit of checking my feed list each morning, just as I do my email.
 I can scan hundreds of items at a glance and then decide what to read, what to save or share, and what to delete.
 It takes mere moments to get up to speed on all the news that may be relevant to my workday, my projects, my Facebook followers, and my music and library colleagues.